milosgarunovic/ep_booster/docs/README.md

 6. Voltage doubler combined with EP booster for more headroom.
 Maybe put a switch there so you can choose if you want to use 9 or 18v.
 7. PCB that can be put on a push/pull switch
-8. Thru hole option with 2N5457 and 2SC1815 (from [Xotic EP Booster](Xotic%20EP%20Booster.png),
+8. Through hole option with 2N5457 and 2SC1815 (from [Xotic EP Booster](Xotic%20EP%20Booster.png),
    [link](https://tagboardeffects.blogspot.com/2012/02/xotic-ep-booster-briggs-modded.html))